laytan/cloak.nvim/README.md

 Cloak allows you to overlay *'s (or any other character) over defined patterns in defined files.

-It also disabled 'cmp' for the buffer(if it is installed).
+It also disables 'cmp' for the buffer(if it is installed).

 ## Demo